-If you are experiencing a personal crisis and need immediate counseling support:
+If you are experiencing a mental health crisis and need immediate support:

-If it is after office hours (evenings, nights, weekends, and breaks), 24/7 support is available:
+If it is after office hours (evenings, nights, weekends, breaks, summer):

-1. Urgent phone counseling is available through the Center for Wellness & Counseling’s after-hours phone counseling service; just call our main number 612-330-1707 and choose option 1 to speak to a licensed counselor.
+1. Urgent phone counseling is available through the Center for Wellness & Counseling’s after-hours phone counseling service; just call our main number 612-330-1707 and choose option 1 to speak to a trained mental health counselor.
 Crisis text support is also available 24/7 through CrisisTextline.org.
-Just text START to 741-741 when in crisis, anytime, anywhere — a trained crisis counselor will respond.
+Just text MN to 741-741 when in crisis, anytime, anywhere — a trained crisis counselor will respond.

-2. If you are living on campus and need immediate support, talk to your Resident Assistant or Hall Director, and they will help you get the support you need.
-Call DPS (612-330-1717) to get connected to the on-call Hall Director.
+2. If you are living on campus and need immediate support, talk to your Resident Assistant or Residence Life Area Coordinator, and they will help you get the support you need.
+Call DPS (612-330-1717) to get connected to the on-call Residence Life staff.

-3. If you are having thoughts of hurting yourself or others, and do not feel safe, go to your local Emergency Room.
-DPS will give you a ride if you are currently on campus (612-330-1717).
+4. If you are having thoughts of hurting yourself or others, and do not feel safe, go to your local Emergency Room.

-Acute Psychiatric Services – 24-hour walk-in crisis psychiatric support at Hennepin County Medical Center; Emergency Medications Clinic available 8:00am – 2:00pm M-F. 612-873-3161 (located in the Red Building, first floor, right across from ER; entrance on 8th St between Park and Chicago Aves).
+Acute Psychiatric Services – 24-hour walk-in crisis psychiatric support at Hennepin County Medical Center in downtown Minneapolis; Emergency Medications Clinic available (call for hours).
+612-873-3161 (located in the Red Building, first floor, right across from ER; entrance on 8th St between Park and Chicago Aves).
 If you have a current provider, they will not change your medications.
 They will not provide stimulant medications or benzodiazepines.
 Two-week supply only.

 Suicide Prevention Lifelines

 Crisis Textline Text MN to 741-741 to get connected to local Minnesota resources